tiago-eusebio-dev/magisk-google-dns/README.md

 If you know how to make it always work on cellular networks and want to contribute, please do!

 #### Current Version
-2.1
+2.1.1

 #### Changelog

+* 2.1.1 (2018-03-23) - Added some clarification about cellular networks and credits to @teohhanhui
 * 2.1 (2017-12-29) - Update to Magisk template v1500
-* 2.0 (2017-12-28) - Use iptables rules (works on cellular networks on some devices)
+* 2.0 (2017-12-28) - Use iptables rules (works on cellular networks on some devices) [thanks @teohhanhui]
 * 1.1 (2017-12-11) - Disable not needed Magic Mount (fix bootloops)
 * 1.0 (2017-11-23) - Initial release